Sections 195.1, 195.2, 195.8, 195.11 and 195.15 are amended to read as follows:

 (a) An individual, firm, company partnership or corporation must be licensed:

-(1) if it installs, maintains or services alarm systems, including such items as the detectors, control devices and alarm communication systems, conduits and associated wires of an alarm system; or
+(1) if it installs, maintains or services alarm systems, including, but not limited to, such items as [the] detectors, control devices and alarm communication systems, conduits and associated wires of alarm systems; or

 (2) if it holds itself out to the public as being able to do so.
 This shall include, but not be limited to, selling alarm systems to consumers when the installation, maintenance or servicing of the alarm system will be subcontracted to or otherwise performed by another;